Sparta Capital (CVE:SAY) Shares Down 25% – Here’s Why

-Sparta Capital Ltd. (CVE:SAY – Get Free Report)’s share price was down 25% during trading on Tuesday .
+Shares of Sparta Capital Ltd. (CVE:SAY – Get Free Report) traded down 25% during trading on Monday .
 The stock traded as low as C$0.01 and last traded at C$0.02.
-Approximately 305,000 shares were traded during trading, a decline of 24% from the average daily volume of 398,748 shares.
+305,000 shares traded hands during mid-day trading, a decline of 24% from the average session volume of 398,748 shares.
 The stock had previously closed at C$0.02.

 Sparta Capital Price Performance